Kushano-Sasanian Kingdom: Religious influences

-Coins depicting Shiva and the Nandi bull have been discovered, indicating a strong influence of Shaivite Hinduism.
+Coins depicting Shiva and Nandi have been discovered, indicating a strong influence of Hinduism.

-The prophet Mani (210–276 CE), founder of Manichaeism, followed the Sassanids' expansion to the east, which exposed him to the thriving Buddhist culture of Gandhara.
+The prophet Mani (210–276), founder of Manichaeism, followed the Sasanian expansion to the east, which exposed him to the thriving Buddhist culture of Gandhara.
 He is said to have visited Bamiyan, where several religious paintings are attributed to him, and is believed to have lived and taught for some time.
-He is also related to have sailed to the Indus valley area now in modern-day Pakistan in 240 or 241 AD, and to have converted a Buddhist King, the Turan Shah of India.
+He is also related to have sailed to the Indus Valley area (now in Pakistan) in 240 or 241 and converted a Buddhist king, the Turan Shah of India.